Succinct Permutation Graphs: Introduction

-Bazzaro and Gavoille~\cite{BazzaroGavoille2009} present \emph{distance labeling schemes} for PGs, a form of distributed distance oracle, where the distance of two vertices can be computed solely from the two labels of the vertices.
-Their scheme uses labels of $\sim 9 \lg n$ bits per vertex \footnote{ By $\sim$ we denote a leading-term asymptotic approximation, \ie, $f(n) \sim g(n)$ iff $f(n)/g(n)\to 1$. }, and their \GDistance queries take constant time.
-By simply concatenating all labels, their labeling scheme implies a data structure with matching time complexity and total space of $\sim 9 n \lg n$ bits.
+Bazzaro and Gavoille~\cite{BazzaroGavoille2009} present \emph{distance labeling schemes} for PGs, a distributed distance oracle, where the distance of two vertices can be computed solely from the two labels of the vertices.
+Their scheme uses labels of $\sim 9 \lg n$ bits per vertex \footnote{ By $\sim$ we denote a leading-term asymptotic approximation, \ie, $f(n) \sim g(n)$ iff $f(n)/g(n)\to 1$ as $n\to\infty$. }, and their \GDistance queries take constant time.
+By concatenating all labels, their labeling scheme implies a data structure with matching time complexity and total space of $\sim 9 n \lg n$ bits.
 Our data structures (\wref{thm:main}) improve upon that space, while simultaneously supporting further queries besides \GDistance.

-Interestingly, Bazzaro and Gavoille~\cite{BazzaroGavoille2009} further show that in a fully distributed setting, labels of $3 \lg n - \Oh(\lg \lg n)$ bits per vertex are \emph{necessary} to support \GDistance on PGs.
+Interestingly, Bazzaro and Gavoille~\cite{BazzaroGavoille2009} further give a \emph{lower bound} of $3 \lg n - \Oh(\lg \lg n)$ bits per vertex for \GDistance labeling schemes on PGs.
 Comparing our data structures to this lower bound reveals a separation in terms of total space between their distributed and our centralized model: giving up the distributed storage requirement, a data structure using the optimal $\sim n\lg n$ bits of space, \ie, $\lg n$ per vertex, becomes possible, proving that the centralized model is strictly more powerful.

-\paragraph{Semi-local graph representations} To further explore the boundary of the above separation between standard centralized data structures and fully distributed labeling schemes, we introduce a \emph{semi-local} model of computation for graph data structures that smoothly interpolates between these two extremes: in a $\langle L(n),D(n)\rangle$-space semi-local representation, each vertex locally stores a label of $L(n)$ bits, but all vertices also have access to a ``global'' data structure of $D(n)$ bits to support the queries.
+\paragraph{Semi-distributed graph representations} To further explore the boundary of the above separation between standard centralized data structures and fully distributed labeling schemes, we introduce a \emph{semi-distributed} model of computation for graph data structures that smoothly interpolates between these two extremes: in a $\langle L(n),D(n)\rangle$-space semi-distributed representation, each vertex locally stores a label of $L(n)$ bits, but all vertices also have access to a ``global'' data structure of $D(n)$ bits to support the queries.
 Such a representation uses a total of $n L(n)+D(n)$ bits of space, but apart from the global part, only the labels of queried vertices are accessible to compute the answer.